ronami/meta-typing/README.md

 The goal of this project is educational and humoristic.
 I used recursion a lot and had to find creative solutions to overcome [some of the limitations](https://github.com/microsoft/TypeScript/issues/28663) of the type system.
 Even though I tried, it's impossible to implement a handful of functions until [several features are implemented](https://github.com/microsoft/TypeScript/issues/1213) in TypeScript.

-Just to see how far I can go I tried implementing the classical [Eight queens puzzle](https://en.wikipedia.org/wiki/Eight_queens_puzzle).
-I'm still shocked it actually works, [you have to check it out]().
+Just to see how far I can push it, I tried implementing the classical [Eight queens puzzle](https://en.wikipedia.org/wiki/Eight_queens_puzzle).
+It's crazy that it actually works, [check it out]().

 ### Run the code locally